-13. Collect and monitor all the required beneficiaries’ documentation, on a monthly basis, for donor purposes.
+7. Collecting and monitoring all the required documents on a monthly basis for the donor.

-14. Perform other related duties as may be assigned.
+10. Perform other related duties that may be assigned.

 Required Qualifications and Experience

-• University degree in Social Work, with minimum two years’ work experience.
+• University degree in Psychology with minimum two years of relevant work experience.

-• Master’s degree in above fields an advantage.
+• Master’s degree in a related field would be an advantage.

 Experience and Skills

-• At least two years of relevant professional experience in psychosocial support, work in the migrant and refugee’s context or any other relevant experience;
+• At least two years of relevant professional experience in psychosocial support, work in the migration and refugee context or any other relevant experience;

-• Previous experience working with children considered as an asset;
+• Previous experience working with children and/or vulnerable population preferred;

-• Valid driver’s license with at least five years of driving experience would be an advantage.
+• Valid driver’s license with at least five years driving experience will be an advantage.

 • Inclusion and respect for diversity: respects and promotes individual and cultural differences; encourages diversity and inclusion wherever possible.